MIPPL/nephele-org-website/public/content/developers/tutorials/reverse-engineering-a-contract/index.md

 |    10D | DUP1         | 0x00 0x00 CALLVALUE           |
 |    10E | REVERT       |

-The first thing this function does is check that the call did not send any ETH.
+The first thing this function does is check that the call did not send any NEPH.
 This function is not [`payable`](https://solidity-by-example.org/payable/).
-If somebody sent us ETH that must be a mistake and we want to `REVERT` to avoid having that ETH where they can't get it back.
+If somebody sent us NEPH that must be a mistake and we want to `REVERT` to avoid having that NEPH where they can't get it back.

 | Offset | Opcode                                            | Stack                                                                       |
 | -----: | ------------------------------------------------- | --------------------------------------------------------------------------- |